okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 The maximum number of groups specified must be less than 100.

-Request Example:
+ In the following two examples for creating the groups claim, the `name` for the claim is `groups`, but you can name it whatever you wish.

- In this example for creating the groups claim, the `name` for the claim is `groups`, but you can name it whatever you wish.
+##### Request Example for Access Token

 ~~~curl
  curl -X POST \